Samrob90/Samrob90/README.md

 - 👋 Hi, I’m @Samrob90
-- 👀 I’m a fullstack developer , love coding ing python, javascript, c++
+- 👀 I’m a fullstack developer , love coding in python, javascript, c++
 - 🌱 I’m currently learning Three.js , blender and Augmented reality in python
 - 📫 How to reach me
 -   Twitter @brshamsu